 Agree on principles: This is your chance to say what your group stands for.
 We recommend two guiding principles:

-1. Donald Trump’s agenda will take America backwards and must be stopped.
+1. Donald Trump’s agenda will take America backwards, and it must be stopped.

-2. In order to work together to achieve this goal, we must model the values of inclusion, tolerance, and fairness.
+2. To work together to achieve this goal, we must model the values of inclusion, tolerance, and fairness.

 As discussed in the second chapter, we strongly recommend focusing on defense against the Trump agenda rather than developing an entire alternative policy agenda.
 Defining a proactive agenda is time-intensive, divisive, and, quite frankly, a distraction, since there is zero chance that we as progressives will get to put our agenda into action at the federal level in the next four years.

 Volunteer for roles: Figure out how to divide roles and responsibilities among your group.
 This can look very different depending on who’s in the room, but at a minimum, you probably want 1-2 people in charge of overall group coordination, a designated media/social media contact, and 1-2 people in charge of tracking the congressional office’s schedule and events.
 In addition to these administrative roles, ask attendees how they want to contribute to advocacy efforts: attend events, record events, ask questions, make calls, host meetings, engage on social media, write op-eds for local papers, etc.

 Adopt means of communication: You need a way of reaching everyone in your group in order to coordinate actions.
 This can be a Facebook group, a Google group, a Slack team — whatever people are most comfortable with.
 It may be wise to consider secure or encrypted platforms such as Signal and WhatsApp.

 Expand!
 Enlist your members to recruit across their networks.
 Ask every member to send out the same outreach emails/posts that you did.